Ediacaran biota

-Life in the Ediacaran Period as imagined by researchers in 1980.
+A diorama of the macroscopic organisms of the Avalon assemblage at the Smithsonian National Museum of Natural History.

-The Ediacaran (/ˌiːdiˈækərən/ EE-dee-ACK-ər-ən; formerly Vendian) biota is a taxonomic period classification that consists of all life forms that were present on Earth during the Ediacaran Period (c.
+The Ediacaran biota (/ˌiːdiˈækərən/ EE-dee-ACK-ər-ən; formerly Vendian) is a group of large, biologically complex, mostly soft-bodied organisms, which lived during the Ediacaran Period (c.
 635–538.8 Mya).
-These were enigmatic tubular and frond-shaped, mostly sessile, organisms.
-Trace fossils of these organisms have been found worldwide, and represent the earliest known complex multicellular organisms.
-The term "Ediacara biota" has received criticism from some scientists due to its alleged inconsistency, arbitrary exclusion of certain fossils, and inability to be precisely defined.
+These were unusual tube and frond-shaped, mostly sessile, organisms.
+Three distinct assemblages of these organisms have been discovered, preserved as trace fossils in Ediacaran sandstone.
+They represent the earliest known complex multicellular organisms.